bxparks/AUnit/tools/README.md

 inactive.
 If the sketch continues to output something to the serial monitor, then only one sketch can be monitored.

+## Usage of Serial Monitor Script

+The `serial_monitor.py` is normally called from the `build_arduino.sh` script.
+However it has some capabilities of its own.
+The most useful is the ability to list the available tty ports.

 ### List Ports

-The `serial_monitor.py` is normally called from the `build_arduino.sh` script.
-However, it has the ability to list the available tty ports using the `--list` flag:
+The `--list` flag will list the available tty ports.
+This option is the default so you can just type:
 ```
-$ ./serial_monitor.py --list
+$ ./serial_monitor.py
 /dev/ttyS4 - n/a
 /dev/ttyS0 - ttyS0
 /dev/ttyUSB0 - EzSBC ESP32
 /dev/ttyUSB1 - USB2.0-Serial
 ```

+### Monitor the Serial Port

+The `--monitor` causes `serial_monitor.py` to read lines from the given `--port` at the speed of `--baud`, and echo the lines to the STDOUT.
+If no lines are detected after 10 seconds, the python script terminates.

 ### Files and Directory